Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Partner rollout

-Live in 2 months from first integration
+Live 2 months after first integration

 • 20k+